 Our transit system is a great complement to the bicycling revolution happening in Portland, and commuters have a range of options to consider; including buses, streetcars, old-time trolley cars and the MAX.
 For schedules and maps, visit TriMet or Portland Streetcar.

 Tops for bicycling!
 City government’s support for bicyclists is popularizing the sport to a preferred mode of transportation, and Portland features over 260 miles of bike lanes and trails.
-The U.S. Department of Transportation ackowledges Portland as the No. 1 Bike-Friendly City (March 2011).
+The U.S. Department of Transportation acknowledges Portland as the No. 1 Bike-Friendly City (March 2011).
 As well, Bicycling Magazine once again called Portland the best city for bicycling in North America.
 In 2008 The League of American Bicyclists announced Portland as the first major city in America to be designated as a Platinum-level Bicycle-Friendly Community.
-And in 2009, the entire state of Oregon ranked 4th in the nation for being bicycle friendly.
+And, the entire state of Oregon is ranked 3rd in the nation for being bicycle friendly.